EU seeks fines against Poland in judicial independence row | DW | 07.09.2021

 "Justice systems across the European Union must be independent and fair," said Commission President Ursula von der Leyen in a written statement.

-Warsaw was given a month to explain how it would act on the ECJ ruling, failing which it would be fined.
+Warsaw was given a month to explain how it would act on the ECJ ruling; failing that, it would be fined.

 But this does not appear to have satisfied the EU, which has now requested action from the ECJ.